The Pegmatite Interest Group (PIG)

-MSA-pegmatite – The Pegmatite Special Interest group has organized a list server to pass on information about Pegmatite activities.
+MSA-pegmatite – The Pegmatite Special Interest group has a listserv to pass on information about Pegmatite activities.
 The MSA-pegmatite Listserv is an announce-only list serve.
 It is not set up to allow members to send messages.
-If you are interested in being in the directory and receiving an informative pegmatite email, click here.
-You will be sent an e-mail requesting confirmation that you subscribed, to prevent others from gratuitously subscribing to the list.
-You can use this same link to see the collection of prior postings.

 A list of relevant pegmatite websites.